shireenhamza/maximromanov.github.io/9_about.md

 ## Conference and workshop papers, presentations, posters

+* [_October, 2015_] “al-Ḏahabī's Monster”: Dissecting a 50-Volume Arabic Chronicle-cum-Biographical Collection From the 14th Century CE @ Distant Reading and the Islamic Archive, Conference at Brown University (October 16, 2015)

 * [_September, 2015_] The _Taʾ rīḫ al-islām_ of al-Ḏahabī (d.
 748/1347 CE): Computational Exploration of the Life-Cycle of a 50-Volume Arabic Chronicle-cum-Biographical Collection @ Arabic Pasts: Histories and Historiographies: Research Workshop, co-hosted by the Agha Khan University, Institute for the Study of Muslim Civilisations and SOAS, University of London (September 25–26, 2015)